simon-weber/Mirror-MediaMonkey-to-Google-Music/README.md

 The project does not yet have an implementation.
 The current prospective design is outlined below.

 There are two pieces to an implementation: the service (sync2gm) and the client (mm2gm).
-The service actually pushes out changes, while the client is responsible for setting it up and running it.
+The service actually pushes out changes, while the client is responsible for setting it up and running the service.

 The service is simple: a thread that polls for updates in a work queue, wrapped with some Twisted networking logic for cross-platform communication with the client.
 It persists configuration on disk.